-Utah State University, Center for Persons with Disabilities, WebAIM

-WebAIM (Web Accessibility in Mind) is a non-profit organization based at the Center for Persons with Disabilities at Utah State University that has provided comprehensive web accessibility solutions since 1999.
-Documents and training materials, including the following publications, can be downloaded from the WebAIM website.
+Utah State University, Center for Persons with Disabilities, WebAIM: WebAIM (Web Accessibility in Mind) is a non-profit organization based at the Center for Persons with Disabilities at Utah State University that has provided comprehensive web accessibility solutions since 1999.
+Documents and training materials, including the following publications, can be downloaded from the WebAIM website: WebAIM.org.

-- Color Contrast Checker. https://webaim.org/resources/contrastchecker/ - Web Accessibility Evaluation Tool (WAVE). http://wave.webaim.org/ - WCAG 2 Checklist. https://webaim.org/standards/wcag/checklist - Web Accessibility for Designers. https://webaim.org/resources/designers/
+- Color Contrast Checker webpage on the WebAIM website: WebAIM.org. - Web Accessibility Evaluation Tool (WAVE) on the WebAIM website: WebAIM.org. - WCAG 2 Checklist on the WebAIM website: WebAIM.org. - Web Accessibility for Designers on the WebAIM website: WebAIM.org.

-Web Accessibility Initiative (WAI)

-WAI develops guidelines widely regarded as the international standard for Web accessibility, support materials to help understand and implement Web accessibility, and resources, through international collaboration.
+Web Accessibility Initiative (WAI): WAI develops guidelines widely regarded as the international standard for Web accessibility, support materials to help understand and implement Web accessibility, and resources, through international collaboration.
 The Web Content Accessibility Guidelines (WCAG) was developed with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
-Documents and training materials, including the following publications, can be downloaded from the WAI website.
+Documents and training materials, including the following publications, can be downloaded from the WAI webpage on the W3 website, here: W3.org.